siinomega/siinomega/README.md

 -----

 ### 📋 ☆ About me :
-Hi, I'm Juzo, a programmer and cybersecurity enthusiast.
+Hi, I'm Sin, a programmer and cybersecurity enthusiast.
 I’m passionate about building efficient code and exploring security challenges.
 Check out my projects and join me in creating secure, high-performance solutions!

 -----